Psilocybin is a naturally occurring compound found in over 200 species of fungi across the world.

 Early research shows that psilocybin has numerous potential treatment applications in mental and physical health, including but not limited to depression, chronic pain, anorexia nervosa, tobacco and other addictions, alcoholism, obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD), cluster headaches and end-of-life distress.

-It is consistently found to be one of the safest controlled drugs, is physiologically non-toxic, non-addictive and when used in a controlled environment by trained professionals risks can be reduced to an absolute minimum.
+It is consistently found to be one of the safest controlled drugs, is physiologically non-toxic, anti-addictive and, when used in a controlled environment by trained professionals, risks can be reduced to an absolute minimum.

 The Opportunity